apache/sling-whiteboard/graphql-scripting/README.md

 ----

+## Next Steps
+Here are my initial rough ideas for evolving this into a useful GraphQL core for Sling:

+  * Use the Sling resolution mechanism to acquire the GraphQL Schemas, using maybe a `.gqlschema` request extension to get them.
+This provides full flexiblity to generate schemas from scripts, servlets, Sling Models or whatever's needed
+  * Demonstrate how to create a "traditional" GraphQL endpoint by setting up a Sling Resource to define it, which might need a proxy servlet for ease of use.
+As those endpoints use the Sling script resolution mechanism under the hood, it's possible to define several such endpoints with specific characteristics, schemas etc. if needed.
+Also, backing those endpoints with Sling Resources allows for setting up access control of them, which we wouldn't get with a path-mounted servlet.

+This (along with a few "details") would allow for this GraphQL core to be used in various modes:

+  * As a traditional GraphQL endpoint, where the clients supply requests etc.
+  * In a "Resource-based GraphQL endpoints" style where every Sling Resource can be a GraphQL endpoint (using specific request selectors and extensions), where queries are executed in the context of that Resource.
+For this we can either use server-side "prepared GraphQL queries" like in the initial prototype, or let the clients supply those queries to be closer to the traditional GraphQL way of doing things.

+The _Resource-based GraphQL endpoints_ mode is an experimental idea at this point but if we design for both modes from the beginning it's not hard to support - and I think server-side GraphQL queries can play an important role in some contexts.

+## Initial Prototype

 This module implements two Sling Scripting Engines, one for a `.gql` extension which provides the actual GraphQL queries, and one for a `.gqls` extension which provides GraphQL schema fragments.